 The testing image

 We prepared our testing picture focusing on elements that artists are most likely to use.
 Among the tested features are: text paths and their interactions, gradients, gaussian blur filter and finally an advanced composite filter stacked from more filter types.

 Web browser engines

 We started with – by far the most frequent rendering engine – Blink.
 Blink is the native engine for Google’s Chrome and Chromium browsers, Opera and Android WebView.
-All of the above mentioned browsers render testing images in the same way across the tested platforms.
+All of the above-mentioned browsers render testing images in the same way across the tested platforms.

-When compared to the original image produced by Inkscape, there were no issues except a slight difference in rendering of stacked filter effects.
+When compared to the original image produced by Inkscape, there were no issues except a slight difference in the rendering of stacked filter effects.

 All tested browsers rendered our SVG file without problems; nevertheless, differences in the rendering of Specular Lighting, a composite filter component, were observed in comparison to Inkscape.

 Trident is a proprietary engine used by Internet Explorer versions 4.0 – 11.0.
 IE interpreted our SVG perfectly.
 Moreover, the composite filter appearance matches the original image the best.
 We also tested IE 9, the second most used IE (as of May 2015) and found that this version had problems with gaussian blur and composite filter.

 This isn’t a surprise though, as IE 9 was initially released before the final draft of SVG 1.1 SE standard, in which filter effects were officially added.

 Gecko is an engine developed by Mozilla Corporation and thus used in the Firefox web browser or Thunderbird email client.
 It is also used by browsers PaleMoon, Waterfox and many other forks of earlier Firefox versions.
 In the case of Gecko engine the results weren’t exactly same across different platforms.